-This Committee deals with the professional issues that affect the Association and its members.
-It carefully considers issues that have a direct bearing on the daily practice of Prosthetists, Orthotists, Technicians, and Assistants.
+This committee deals with the professional issues that affect the Association and its members.
+It carefully considers issues that have a direct bearing on the daily practice of Prosthetists, Orthotists, Technicians, Support Workers, and Learners.
 The Professional Affairs Committee is responsible for the publication and development of our guidelines and ethical code.
-It is currently leading BAPO’s clinical treatment series, NICE consultations, and outcome measures project.

 If you would like to join the Professional Affairs Committee, apply here